About Testosterone

 Psychological

-Low testosterone can cause anxiety, irritability, depression, and a decrease in psychological wellbeing.
+Low testosterone can cause anxiety, irritability, depression, and a decrease in psychological well-being.
+Treatment can help improve mood, and improve sense of well-being.

 Cognitive

-Low testosterone can effect memory, concentration, attention span, and focus.
+Low testosterone can affect memory, concentration, attention span, and focus.
+Treatment can improve cognitive function.

 Body Function